gordtulloch/obsy/README.md

 1. EKOS Script Integration for calibration and registration in OBSY database, including livestacking during imaging runs.
 Also support for calibration libraries
 2. Core Database tables maintainable through Django
-3. Target selection and scheduling setup to produce XML schedule files for EKOS nightly processing, "pretty picture" imaging
+3. Target selection and scheduling setup to produce XML schedule files for EKOS nightly processing, "pretty picture" imaging, and photometry of variable stars and exoplanet transits.
 4. Master Control Program to examine current conditions (including weather station output, ML Cloud Detection, etc.), open the observatory and initiate EKOS Schedules, watch for possible condition changes that would require schedules to be cancelled and the roof closed.
 5. Automated image calibration with calibration libraries
 6. Automated stacking and stretching of images as appropriate (for creation of thumbnails and sample images)